 There have been several improper reports about me and why I (Bob Thiel) left the Living Church of God (LCG) and felt compelled to begin the Continuing Church of God (CCOG) on the internet from some who claim that they are part of the Church of God.
 Perhaps several of the real reasons were not clear enough to many.
 Part of this would be probably because I decided to not go through personal details about the likely motivations, etc. of those who made it so that staying with LCG was morally impossible for me.

-The simple reason that I left was that I was convinced that LCG could no longer have the Philadelphia mantle.
+The simple reason that I left was that I was convinced that LCG could no longer have the Philadelphia mantle because it did not sufficiently value the truth.
 LCG could no longer be considered the group that would lead the final phase of the work.

 Why did I conclude this?

 There were many reasons and circumstances.
 In the late Summer of 2005, Dr. Roderick C. Meredith (presiding evangelist of LCG) formally asked if I would be a volunteer advisor to the 'doctrinal committee' (basically meaning an advisor on these matters to the Charlotte-based evangelists) in the areas of doctrine and prophecy.
 I agreed.
 But over time became clearer that LCG's top leaders would not fulfill various promises, even when repeatedly reminded.
 Those promises, which began no later than 2006, mainly had to do with correcting literature/doctrinal errors that one or more of them had agreed to handle (see October 2012 Emails Related to GCA Booklet and December 2011 Proposed changes to LCG's Official Statement of Fundamental Beliefs), the final phase of the work, and restoring information on church history, doctrine, and prophecy.
+They would not correct errors and did not have sufficient love of the truth.
 In 2011, it was becoming clearer that various leaders also did not take Matthew 18 seriously enough personally, and this was completely confirmed (to me at least) when instead of making biblically-needed corrections himself, at least one of the top leaders violated Matthew 18 and published for wide distribution, improper statements about me in September 2012.
 In January-December 2012 various promises were also not kept and there were also new some doctrinal concerns that came out.
 The rejection of biblical authority showed me that LCG really did not fully understand biblical governance.

 Character counts.
-The bottom line is that I left LCG because LCG had (and still has) integrity and priority issues in conflict with scripture.
-Therefore, I concluded that it no longer held the Philadelphia mantle, nor did it have the ability to be able to complete the final phase of the work.
+The bottom line is that I left LCG because LCG had (and still has) integrity and priority issues in conflict with scripture and had insufficient love of the truth.
+Therefore, I concluded that it no longer held the Philadelphia mantle as it could not be the church with 'the pillar and ground of the truth' (cf. 1 Timothy 3:15), nor did it have the ability to be able to complete the final phase of the work.

 Now, for some more details.
 In May 2012, it appeared to me that a doctrinal change had possibly crept in--and it was one that the top leader of LCG had told me years earlier that he did not agree with, so at the time I thought that this change perhaps was simply the improper view of another LCG leader.
 But that doctrine became not only official, it was essentially declared as the defining doctrine for LCG.
 Here are some LCG statements on that: